totovr/Python/README.md

 This project is licensed under CC License - see the [LICENSE.md](https://creativecommons.org/licenses/by/4.0/) file for details

-## For more references you can Check:
+## For more references you can check:

 * [python.org](https://www.python.org/doc/essays/blurb/)